carpentries-incubator/cwl-novice-tutorial/_episodes/01-introduction.md

 - "How do CWL workflows compare to shell workflows?"
 - "What are the advantages of using CWL workflows?"
 objectives:
-- "Recognise the advantages of using a workflow"
+- "Recognise the advantages of using a computational workflow"
 - "Understand why you might use CWL instead of a shell script"
 keypoints:
 - "CWL is a standard for describing workflows based on command-line tools"